nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/proximity-service/index.md

 When a new business is added, edited, or deleted, the database is updated and the cache invalidated.
 Since the volume of those operations s relatively small and no locking mechanism is needed for the geohash approach, update operations are easy to deal with.

-According to the requirements, a user can choose the following 4 radii on the client: 500m, 1km, 2km, and Skm.
+According to the requirements, a user can choose the following 4 radii on the client: 500m, 1km, 2km, and 5km.
 Those radii are mapped to geohash lengths of 4, 5, 5, and 6, respectively.
 To quickly fetch nearby businesses for different radii, we cache data in Redis on all three precisions (geohash_4, geohash_5, and geohash_6).

 As mentioned earlier, we have 200 million businesses and each business belongs to 1 grid in a given precision.
 Therefore the total memory required is:
 - Storage for Redis values: 8 bytes * 200 million * 3 precisions = ~5 GB